Express Care: Helping patients get the right care faster

 MR-guided focused ultrasound uses ultrasound waves, guided by magnetic resonance imaging (MRI) to pinpoint the specific part of the brain that is causing the tremor and treat it.
 The procedure is performed inside of an MRI scanner, and the patient is awake the entire time.
 The precision of MRI technology allows the neurosurgeon to see exactly where the treatment is going, targeting the affected areas of the brain causing tremors.

-“We use ultrasound waves that pass through cool water, which circulates in a helmet around your head, then painlessly and safely to the center of your brain,” says Dr. Vamsi Chavakula, director of functional neurosurgery at Sharp Grossmont and the neurosurgeon who performs the procedure.
+“We use ultrasound waves that pass through cool water, which circulates in a helmet around your head, then painlessly and safely to the center of your brain,” says Dr. Vamsi Chavakula, director of functional neurosurgery at Sharp Grossmont Hospital for Neuroscience and the neurosurgeon who performs the procedure.
 “A small amount of energy generates enough heat to make a pea-sized lesion on your brain, which disrupts the abnormal circuit causing your tremor without damaging the surrounding healthy tissue.”

 A joint effort between doctor and patient